st23am/philae_example/README.md

 ===========

-Install the Philae hex package in your mix.exs
+Install the Philae as a dependency in your mix.exs

 ```elixir
 defmodule PlayerVoter.Mixfile do